Articles, Games and more...

 About Penguin Random House UK

-Gordon Chang lived and worked in China for almost 20 years.
-His articles on China have been published in The New York Times, The Asian Wall St. Journal, the International Herald Tribune, and the South China Morning Post.
-His first book, The Coming Collapse of China was published by Century in 2002.
+Gordon Chang has lived and worked in China for almost 20 years, most recently in Shanghai, as Counsel to the American law firm Paul Weiss.
+His articles on China have been published in The New York Times, The Asian Wall St. Journal, the Far Eastern Economic Review, the International Herald Tribune, and the South China Morning Post.
+He has been interviewed on developments in China by CNN, CNBC and the BBC.
+This is his first book.

 GCHQ (Government Communications Headquarters) is a signals intelligence and cyber security organisation whose mission is to keep Britain safe from terror attacks and cybercrime.